anqurvanillapy/gmhp/README.md

 * [x] Create branch `gh-pages` for demostration.
-* [ ] ~~Use some web fonts to support CJK characters.~~ (Most of the web font services of CJK font family are restricted.)
+* [ ] ~~Use some web fonts to support CJK characters.~~ (Most of the web font services of CJK font family are restricted, or in huge size, making the offline presentation difficult.)
 * [x] Support table syntax and related styles.
 * [ ] Update stylesheets of more themes.
 (Black, fluid, Takahashi method, etc.)
 * [ ] Add a feature of toggling the slideshow outline.
-* [ ] Cope with font family customization.
+* [ ] ~~Cope with font family customization.~~
+* [ ] Create specifications of themes for customization.
+* [ ] Make a share source directory to simplify the presentation web pages.
 * [ ] Add an option to specify whether CDN links or Base64 data should be used for fonts.
+* [ ] Different presentation templates of single slices based on order of elements and contents.
+* [ ] **Put these TODOs on Issues**.

 License
 -------